This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Before I knew it, we were at the triple dip of Pipeline Rapids, running parallel to historic Shockoe Bottom and listening to the roar of the rapids up ahead competing with a train whistle above.
 The grand finale, if you will, is three class III rapids in a row followed by an optional paddle back upstream to “surf” in your raft by maneuvering into a hydraulic and stylistically enjoying the ride within it.
 It’s the perfect way to cap off a trip whitewater rafting in Richmond.

 Plan your trip with Riverside Outfitters — I’ve used them for several activities and day trips in town and they are organized, focused on safety, and work hard to provide a solid experience.
-I chose the Lower James for my whitewater rafting trip, but they offer calmer (Upper James) and longer (both sections) trips as well.
+I chose the Lower James River for my whitewater rafting trip, but they offer calmer (Upper James) and longer (both sections) trips as well.

 * * *